irban-jassal/Microsoft-365-Administration-Labs/README.md

 ### Overview

-Reviewed Microsoft 365 monitoring and reporting capabilities.
+Reviewed Microsoft 365 monitoring and reporting capabilities using the Microsoft 365 Admin Center.

 ### Tasks Completed